 Answer - The plan was last tested in 2018 in a different area, and there was another exercise prior to that.

 Diane Becker - The period from 2018 to 2023 is crucial because many new people have moved in, and there is a need for more knowledge and reassurance about the plan.
-The speaker expressed their concern about not knowing what they are supposed to do in this situation, as they have been involved in many evacuations in the past but feel uninformed as a citizen in this particular case.
+The speaker expressed her concern that residents and visitors do not know what they are supposed to do in an evacuation, as past evacuations are not as relevant to current traffic issues, and the public feels uninformed and unclear as to what to do in an evacuation..

 Answer – We are much different than Paradise California.
 We evacuate in stages, and we have these practice evacuations so that people will know what to do.
 We believe it is crucial to have this preparedness fair and why I am speaking with all of you and the board.
 I will continue to speak and work on rebuilding our preparedness program.
 Concerns were raised about the population figures and vehicle figures in the evacuation plan and requests for input from knowledgeable individuals.
 NDOT is involved in the planning process of this project.
 Trusting our partners in Incline who are engaged with this vendor to know and pull the numbers is really important.
 Arrange a meeting with the vendor to include everyone's input in the plan.